CasperLabs/stests/docs/generators.md

 - `--parallel`
 	- Number of runs to launch in parallel.

-## WG-100 - Balance Transfer (WASM-less)
+## WG-100 - Transfer (native)

 - `stests-wg-100 --net X --transfers Y --amount Z`

-Launches a workload generator that will perform a sequence of **wasm-less** on-chain balance transfers.
+Launches a workload generator that will perform a sequence of **native** balance transfers.
 Also see default parameters above.

+- `--net`
+	- Network name {type}{id}, e.g. nctl1.

+- `--transfers`
+	- Number of transfers to dispatch.
+Default=100.

+- `--amount`
+	- Motes per transfer.
+Default=100000000.

+## WG-101 - Transfer (native)

+- `stests-wg-101 --net X --transfers Y --amount Z`

+Launches a workload generator that performs a sequence of native transfers in a fire & forget fashion - i.e. immediate dispatch with no monitoring.

 - `--net`
 	- Network name {type}{id}, e.g. nctl1.